Institutional Review Board

-- Obtain a Letter of Cooperation on institutional letterhead from each off-campus site if applicable.
+- Letter of Cooperation on institutional letterhead from each off-campus site if applicable.

 - Copies of all research measures, protocols, and instruments.

 - Complete the Application Checklist to verify all necessary elements are completed/included.
-It is not necessary to submit this checklist to the IRB.
+Do not submit this checklist to the IRB.

 - Email the completed application as an attachment and the addendum as a second attachment to firstname.lastname@example.org from the researcher's CSU email account.
 Only PDF and Word documents will be accepted by the IRB.
-Students must copy (cc) their supervising faculty member on all correspondence with the IRB.
+Students must copy (cc) their supervising faculty member on all correspondence with the IRB .

-Visit the FAQ page for additional information related to completing an application and addendum, modifying approved research, and concluding approved research.
+Visit the FAQ page for additional information related to successfully completing an application and addendum, and modifying approved research.

 - Lab Personnel Form- All lab/department personnel human subjects research training certificates must be included in a separate merged addendum.